Search

 Environmental Remediation Account for Central Asia

 Central Asia played a significant role in providing uranium to the former Soviet Union, with mining operations spanning over 50 years.
-Despite the cessation of milling operations and closure of most mines by 1995, little effort was made to address the environmental and health risks posed by the remaining toxic and radioactive waste.
+Despite the closure of most mines and processing facilities by 1995, little effort was made to address the environmental and health risks posed by the remaining toxic and radioactivewaste.

 To tackle these hazards, EBRD established the Environmental Remediation Account (ERA) in 2015.

-The ERA addresses the urgent threats posed by uranium legacy sites, particularly in the densely populated Fergana Valley shared by Kyrgyz Republic, Tajikistan, and Uzbekistan.
+The ERA addresses the urgent threats posed by uranium legacy sites in the Kyrgyz Republic, Tajikistan, and Uzbekistan, with particular emphasis on protecting the region’s breadbasket, the Fergana Valley from transboundary contamination.

 The EBRD manages work to clean up sites in Central Asia that were polluted by the Soviet uranium industry.